 The Maryland Department of the Environment offers free and low-cost technical assistance programs that help businesses and other organizations go beyond regulatory compliance and adopt a proactive approach to environmental management.
 These programs focus on pollution prevention or P2 measures that reduce pollution at the source through process, equipment and material changes that reduce waste, energy and water usage.
 Click on each of these programs to learn more or contact Laura Armstrong, MDE Director, Sustainability Program at firstname.lastname@example.org 410-537-4119.

 Take advantage of a free, confidential assessment of your facility through an independent engineering consultant.
 You’ll receive a report listing voluntary waste reduction, and energy and water conservation opportunities at your facility and an offer for further assistance in implementing them.

-More than 55 Maryland manufacturers have partcipated in this valuable program that helps companies implement EMSs through workshops, assignments and on-site assistance.
+Sixty Maryland manufacturers have participated in this valuable program that helps companies implement EMSs through workshops, assignments and on-site assistance.

 This program places engineering students at Maryland manufacturing facilities to research and implement cost-saving waste reduction and energy and water conservation opportunities.